mwanji/humpty/README.md

 [options.humpty]
   mode = "DEVELOPMENT" # Defaults to "PRODUCTION".
 Processors are made aware of the mode and may modify their behaviour or even not run at all

-[options.humpty.processors] # Used to customise the processors that will be applied and their ordering sources = ["coffee", "emberJs"] assets = [] # No AssetProcessors will run bundles = ["compressCSS"]
+[options.pipeline.elements] # Used to customise the processors that will be applied and their ordering sources = ["coffee", "emberJs"] assets = [] # No AssetProcessors will run bundles = ["compressCSS"]